 The aim of this course is to present logic synthesis techniques for the automation of VLSI circuits and systems.
-The course will broadly survey the state-ofthe-art, and give a detailed study of various problems, pertaining to the logic-level synthesis of VLSI circuits and systems.
-Topics include various concepts and methods of logic synthesis, starting from the basics and explaining Synopsys tools and their use in synthesizing hardware design language (HDLs) into net-list.
-In addition, key aspects of the Synopsys design compiler such as design constraint setup, technology library, design partitioning, compilation optimization, strategies, design sub-design characterization, timing closure and analysis, signal integrity, and library management are discussed.
-Prerequisite: CE352
+The course will broadly survey the state-of-theart, and give a detailed study of various problems, pertaining to the logic-level synthesis of VLSI circuits and systems.
+Topics include: various concepts and methods of logic synthesis, starting from the basics and explaining Synopsys tools and their use in synthesizing hardware design language (HDLs) into net-list.
+In addition, key aspects of the Synopsys design compiler such as design constraint setup, technology library, design partitioning, compilation strategies, design optimization, sub-design characterization, timing closure and analysis, signal integrity, and library management are discussed.